 In the international versions, the game's two debug rooms are assigned to six different room IDs (0, 1, 5, 8, 9 and 512).
 The Japanese version replaced rooms 0 and 1 to add a titlescreen demo mode that shows the opening cutscene if the player waits long enough at the titlescreen.

 Heart Block in Room 173 (Oho Oasis), 184 (Sewers), 290 (Teehee Valley)

-This heart block, which comes from Paper Mario, is only in the Japanese version and only at three locations: Beanbean Castle Sewers, Oho Oasis, and Teehee Valley.
+This heart block, which comes from Paper Mario, is only in the Japanese and Chinese versions and only at three locations: Beanbean Castle Sewers, Oho Oasis, and Teehee Valley.
 It's free to use and fully restores the brothers' HP and BP.
 It reappears in subsequent games.
 This block appears more frequently in Superstar Saga + Bowser's Minions.

 Mario and Luigi both start the game with less BP in the international versions.
 The Mario silhouette sprite is also different.

 - Attack progression is higher on the international versions.